tienhsiangkao/HUDini/HUD_README.md

 ## License

-This HUD system is part of the poker parser project and follows the same licensing terms.
+This HUD system is part of the HUDini project and follows the same licensing terms.